 - Remember to set the address of the traders concerned, so the signatory, in response to the email sent.
 This will make it easy to facilitate the exchange.

-- Perform several reversals to make sure that the sent email does not contain any fault.
+- Perform several reversals to make sure that email does not contain any fault.

 Always leave the opportunity for people receiving the email to unsubscribe if they wish.